Physics-50/Module-2/docs/curve-fitting.md

 + perhaps it was just a random coincidence that the values lined up, but we have many data points lining up, so that's probably not it either;
 + we overestimated the error bars.

 The third option seems most likely in this case.
-So **if our data looked like this, we should double-check the error-bar calculation.**
+So **if our data looked like this, we should double-check the calculation of uncertainties.**

 Finally, let's take a look at an example where the data points are typically much further than 1 error bar away from the fitted line:
 ![underfit example](images/errors-too-small.png)